Go back

 Interstitial cystitis

-Frequent (multiple doses per day) and high doses (100-200mg per dose) of ketamine often associated with recreational use can lead to a condition termed ketamine-associated cystitis or interstitial cystitis.
-This is characterized by lower urinary tract symptoms such as lower abdominal pain, painful urination (dysuria), frequent urination, the sensation of needing to urinate more frequently (urgency), inability to urinate, or blood in the urine (hematuria).
-Complications include impaired kidney function, hardening of the bladder with decreased ability to hold higher volumes of urine, which in rare cases may require surgery.
+Frequent (multiple doses per day) and high doses of ketamine—often 10 to 100 times higher than those used in a clinical setting and typically associated with recreational abuse—can lead to a condition known as ketamine-associated cystitis or interstitial cystitis.
+This condition is characterized by lower urinary tract symptoms such as lower abdominal pain, painful urination (dysuria), frequent urination, urgency, difficulty urinating, or blood in the urine (hematuria).
+Complications can include impaired kidney function, bladder hardening with reduced capacity, and in severe cases, the need for surgical intervention.

 Contraindications